fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 * [How to run the latest WebKit ( Safari ) on Windows](https://medium.com/@alSkachkov/how-to-load-the-latest-webkit-on-windows-962a9219c1e1)
 * <https://bugs.webkit.org/show_bug.cgi?id=206350>

+AppleWin [has disabled](https://bugs.webkit.org/show_bug.cgi?id=222576) WebInspectorUI as default.
+WebInspector can't be used with the binaries.

 You can compile out both 32bit and 64bit AppleWin port by yourself.
 However, the required library WebKitSupportLibrary.zip is [not redistributable](https://developer.apple.com/opensource/internet/webkit_sptlib_agree.html).